NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Archaeologist's Warning.md

 You visually or audibly warn your companions of danger, granting them a +1 circumstance bonus to their initiative rolls.
 Depending on whether you use gestures or call out, this free action gains either the visual or auditory trait.

-*Source: Pathfinder Lost Omens: Pathfinder Society Guide* *OGL*
+*Source: Pathfinder Lost Omens Pathfinder Society Guide* *OGL*